Travel.State.Gov >

 Keep your passport and other important valuables in your hotel in a safe or another secured location at all times and carry both photo and digital copies of your passport.
 You should immediately report the loss or theft of your U.S. passport to the local police and the U.S. Embassy or the U.S. Consulate General.
 See section on “Visas” for information on what to do if your passport/visa are lost or stolen.

 Sexual Assault: Women travelling alone may be subject to some forms of harassment and verbal abuse.
 Sexual assault, harassment and rape do occur.
 To minimize the risk avoid travelling alone, especially at night; remain particularly vigilant in less populous areas; and be careful when dealing with strangers or recent acquaintances.
 Local authorities may not always respond adequately to reports of sexual violence and harassment.
-If you are the victim of a sexual assault, you should report it immediately to local authorities and to the U.S. Embassy or Consulate General.
+U.S. citizen victims of sexual assault are encouraged to contact the U.S. Embassy or Consulate General for assistance and may report the crime to local authorities and to the U.S. Embassy or Consulate General.
 Never leave food or drinks unattended or in the care of strangers.
 Be wary of accepting snacks, beverages, gum, or cigarettes from new acquaintances.
 These items may contain drugs that could put you at risk of sexual assault and robbery.

 Male violence against women and sexual harassment is often ignored by the police.
 In areas foreigners frequent, women have reported harassment and assault such as men exposing themselves, asking for sexual favors, and groping.